A torrent of severe headaches

 Today just started my cluster for this winter..
 I will be strong as always and for the next 6 weeks will fight and win

-I (57 years old) have been suffering from clusters for 38 years, initially episodically and chronically since 2010.
-I've been dealing with headaches since I was a child.
-I started having migraines with aura when I was in elementary school, then when I was 19 the turning point happened: the migraines were almost gone, but clusters started.
-I struggled through my life, first working full-time (it wasn't always easy with the cluster), then having two children (by the way, the cluster was completely gone during the pregnancy; as soon as the child was born, it was back), then worked part-time, then hourly and finally nothing worked anymore, all that was left in 2019 was to apply for disability pension (which, by the way, is very little).
-The restrictions with this chronic illness are extreme and to this day I still don't understand why the pension offices only ever grant these people a GdB of 20 or 30.
+I (female, 57 years old) have suffered from cluster headaches for 38 years, initially episodically, and chronically since 2010.
+I've been dealing with headaches since childhood; migraines with aura started in elementary school, and then at 19, things changed: the migraines almost disappeared, but cluster headaches began.
+I've struggled through life, working full-time (which wasn't always easy with cluster headaches), then having two children (the cluster headaches completely disappeared during pregnancy, but returned as soon as the children were born), then working part-time, then just a few hours a day, and finally, I couldn't work at all anymore.
+In 2019, the only option left was to apply for disability benefits (which, by the way, are very low).
+The limitations imposed by this chronic illness are extreme, and to this day, I can't understand why the social welfare offices only ever grant these people a disability rating of 20 or 30.
 Is it just about money again?
-It is high time that this serious, extremely painful disease was anchored in the principles of medical care, because for severe trigeminal neuralgia, which occurs frequently, i.e. several times a month with severe pain, there is already a GdB of 50 - 60.
-Chronic patients have extreme pain several times a day painful attacks and get 20 or 30?
-This is not possible and must be made public urgently.
-Chronic cluster patients are also dependent on the help of caregivers, because they need help not only during the attacks (administering medication, getting and connecting an oxygen cylinder, ordering medication and getting it from the pharmacy, making doctor's appointments, emotional support, etc.) but actually always .
-Because if you are confronted with such attacks every day (or, like me, every night), there is a great risk that at some point you will no longer be able and/or want to.
-You simply no longer have the strength to carry on with your life, the smallest everyday actions are no longer possible, because the body is physically and mentally degrading more and more as a result of decades of pain attacks and medication.
-The side effects get worse with age, meaning that what you could easily handle at 20 is no longer possible at 57.
-For example, I can only take 1 Verapamit 240 mg daily (compared to 3 x 240 mg) because otherwise my whole body is full of water.
-Imigran makes you extremely tired, now that I'm older my body needs twice as long to be able to think fairly clearly again, which means for me that half the day is already over.
-The sleep deprivation caused by the nocturnal attacks actually promotes the development of further illnesses, because the body cannot regenerate as well as healthy people with normal sleep patterns.
-As I said, living with a chronic cluster is very, very stressful, life-limiting and requires a lot of help and understanding from family members.
-But: giving up is not an option, especially not if you have children.
-To all cluster patients: hang in there, hang in there, hang in there!!!
+It is high time that this severe, extremely painful condition is enshrined in the principles of social care, because for severe trigeminal neuralgia, which occurs frequently, meaning several times a month, with intense pain, there is already a disability rating of 50-60.
+Chronic patients experience extremely painful attacks several times a day and receive a rating of 20 or 30?
+That's unacceptable and urgently needs to be publicized.
+Chronic cluster headache patients also depend on the help of caregivers, because they need assistance not only during attacks (administering medication, fetching and connecting oxygen cylinders, ordering and picking up medications from the pharmacy, scheduling doctor's appointments, emotional support, and so on), but essentially all the time.
+Because when you are confronted with such attacks daily (or, like me, every night), the risk is high that you will eventually reach your limit and/or no longer want to cope.
+You simply don't have the strength to manage your life anymore; even the smallest everyday tasks become impossible.
+Decades of pain attacks and medication take a toll on your physical and mental health.
+The side effects worsen with age; what you could easily handle at 20 is no longer possible at 57.
+For example, I can now only take one 240 mg Verapamit tablet a day (compared to three 240 mg tablets before), otherwise my whole body is filled with water.
+Imigran makes me extremely tired, and now that I'm older, it takes twice as long for my body to regain some semblance of clarity, meaning half the day is already gone.
+The sleep deprivation caused by the nighttime attacks practically promotes the development of other illnesses, because the body can't regenerate as well as healthy people with normal sleep patterns.
+As I said, living with chronic cluster headaches is very, very exhausting, life-limiting, and requires a great deal of support and understanding from family members.
+But: giving up is not an option, especially not when you have children.
+To all cluster headache patients: hang in there, hang in there, hang in there!!!

-Hello everyone, I've had the crap chronically for about 25 years, and I don't leave the house without my pens (Sumatriptan Inject, Tempil).
-The only thing that has really helped over the years is Aimovig 140 mg exactly every 4 weeks and if that's not enough then Verapamil 2x 240 mg max. per day.
+Hi everyone, I've had this chronic pain for about 25 years, and I never leave the house without my injections (Sumatriptan Inject, Tempil).
+The only thing that's really helped over all these years is Aimovig 140 mg exactly every four weeks, and if that's not enough, then Verapamil 2 x 240 mg max per day.

-I avoid oxygen and the nasal stories because they only help to a limited extent, which means you have to take it within a few minutes otherwise the active ingredient comes on too slowly and it doesn't help.
-Try it out, I can only recommend it, Aimovig and Verapamil in high doses and always have the pens with you, after a month of pain-free, slowly stop using Verapamil again, all the best, I hope I could help
+I avoid oxygen and nasal sprays because they only help to a limited extent; you have to take it within a few minutes, otherwise the medication takes too long to work.
+Try it out, I can only recommend it: high doses of Aimovig and Verapamil, and always have your injections with you.
+After a month pain-free, slowly taper off the Verapamil.
+All the best, I hope I could help.

-@ Jürgen Schönbier Imigran Nasal is TOO SLOW I had it too.
-With Imigran injection, the strongest attack for me goes away within a maximum of 5, even if it is already at its peak.
-Of course, I'm just as groggy afterwards as I am after a seizure without medication.
+@Jürgen Schönbier Imigran Nasal is TOO SLOW, I had the same problem at first.
+With Imigran injection, even the worst attack, even when it's already at its peak, is over within a maximum of 5 days.
+Sure, I'm just as groggy afterward as after an attack without medication.
 But it doesn't hurt :-)

-Cluster for 30 years, chronic for 15 years.
-Without Verapamil 2x240mg and Immigran Syringe 6mg in acute attacks, I would have killed myself long ago.
-Get the medication prescribed, I know that in Germany (I'm from CH) it's not as easy as it is here.
+I've had cluster headaches for 30 years, chronic for 15.
+Without Verapamil 2x240mg and Immigran injections (6mg) during acute attacks, I would have killed myself long ago.
+Get these medications prescribed; I know it's not as easy in Germany (I'm from Switzerland) as it is here.
 But don't give up!
-Since I've had Verapamil and Imigran injections, my quality of life has increased by 1000%.
+Since I started Verapamil and Immigran injections, my quality of life has improved by 1000%.

-I have been affected for 20 years.
-I normally have 3-5 attacks every day and when I'm in an episode I have around 8-15 attacks!
+I've been affected for 20 years.
+I normally have 3-5 attacks every day, and when I'm in an episode, it's around 8-15 attacks!

-Sometimes it's just terrible but you learn to deal with it and enjoy the pain-free time.
+Sometimes it's just awful, but you learn to cope and enjoy the pain-free time.

-For me it started 4 years ago.
-At the beginning I could set the clock accordingly, always 3 hours of agony and then my nose opened and the pain was gone.
-It hasn't left me alone for a year now, with between 3 and 8 attacks lasting 3+ hours each day.
-I no longer have control over myself in everyday life and avoid going out.
-There are also 4 children and two dogs.
-I don't even know how to continue.
-I think it helps if you cool the affected area down to 0 degrees with a cold pack.
+It started for me four years ago.
+At first, I could set my watch by it: three hours of pure agony, then my nose would clear and the pain would be gone.
+For the past year, it hasn't left me in peace, with three to eight attacks a day, each lasting three hours or more.
+I've lost control of myself in everyday life and avoid going out.
+On top of that, I have four children and two dogs.
+I don't even know what to do anymore.
+I find it helps to cool the affected area down to 0 degrees Celsius with an ice pack.

-It starts as someone lives in my head, beats more and more without a break, crying, screaming, I try to lie down in the dark and quiet room.
-Unfortunately it doesn't help, I stop trying to move it gets worse, so I can't stop it, I hit my head with my own hands, I would like to be dead.
-At the moment I behave like a wild animal.
+It starts with someone living inside my head, pounding relentlessly, harder and harder.
+Crying and screaming, I try to lie down in a dark and quiet room.
+Unfortunately, nothing helps.
+I get up, try to move, and it only gets worse, so I can't stop it.
+I hit my head with my own hands; I just want to be dead.
+In those moments, I behave like a wild animal.